CDL Pre-Trip: How to Inspect the Engine Compartment

 Examine Auxiliary Systems and Specialized Equipment

 Your work vehicle often has systems beyond a standard truck.
-Check the Power Distribution Module (PDM), which houses fuses and relays, for any signs of overheating or corrosion.
+Check accessible fuse/relay panels, a Power Distribution Module (PDM), and distribution blocks for signs of overheating, melted insulation, loose terminals, or corrosion.
 A logical approach to diagnostics here is key, much like when you troubleshoot other electrical equipment like a water heater.
-If your truck is equipped with an auxiliary power unit (APU) check its fluid levels, wiring, and exhaust system.
-For trucks with lifts or cranes, a power take-off (PTO) electrical inspection is mandatory; ensure its wiring and connections are secure.
+If your truck is equipped with an auxiliary power unit (APU), check its fuel, coolant, and exhaust paths and wiring per the manufacturer’s checklist.
+For trucks with lifts or cranes, a power take-off (PTO) electrical inspection should verify wiring and control integrity before use.

 -